Because social science majors forge their own career paths.

 If you don’t feel ready for an internship but want to get started, volunteering is actually a great first step.
 Sometimes, students begin volunteering and then convert it into an internship.

-Learn more by reaching out to our Internships Program Associate, Ivy Allotey: iallotey@ccny.cuny.edu.
+Learn more by reaching out to our Internships Program Manager, Ivy Allotey: iallotey@ccny.cuny.edu.

 Copyright © 2022 Colin Powell School for Civic and Global Leadership.
 All rights reserved.